Blueprint-Boulder/f21s22-foster-source/README.md

 ### Feature Backlog

+- [ ] Allow user after account creation to choose to provide respite, rescind their current offering
 - [ ] Hide profile temporarily
 - [ ] Get list of all accounts for admins
 - [ ] Get list of all staff accounts for admins
 - [ ] Periodically go through and get rid of unverified accounts
+- [ ] Reject address if not coords

 ## Testing